Data dredging: Hypothesis suggested by non-representative data

 Suppose that a study of a random sample of people includes exactly two people with a birthday of August 7: Mary and John.
-Someone engaged in data snooping might try to find additional similarities between Mary and John.
+Someone engaged in data dredging might try to find additional similarities between Mary and John.
 By going through hundreds or thousands of potential similarities between the two, each having a low probability of being true, an unusual similarity can almost certainly be found.
 Perhaps John and Mary are the only two people in the study who switched minors three times in college.
-A hypothesis, biased by data snooping, could then be "People born on August 7 have a much higher chance of switching minors more than twice in college."
+A hypothesis, biased by data dredging, could then be "people born on August 7 have a much higher chance of switching minors more than twice in college."

 The data itself taken out of context might be seen as strongly supporting that correlation, since no one with a different birthday had switched minors three times in college.
 However, if (as is likely) this is a spurious hypothesis, this result will most likely not be reproducible; any attempt to check if others with an August 7 birthday have a similar rate of changing minors will most likely get contradictory results almost immediately.

-Bias
+Systematic bias

 Bias is a systematic error in the analysis.
 For example, doctors directed HIV patients at high cardiovascular risk to a particular HIV treatment, abacavir, and lower-risk patients to other drugs, preventing a simple assessment of abacavir compared to other treatments.
-An analysis that did not correct for this bias unfairly penalised abacavir, since its patients were more high-risk so more of them had heart attacks.
+An analysis that did not correct for this bias unfairly penalized abacavir, since its patients were more high-risk so more of them had heart attacks.
 This problem can be very severe, for example, in the observational study.

 Missing factors, unmeasured confounders, and loss to follow-up can also lead to bias.

-By selecting papers with a significant p-value, negative studies are selected against—which is the publication bias.
-This is also known as "file drawer bias", because less significant p-value results are left in the file drawer and never published.
+By selecting papers with significant p-values, negative studies are selected against, which is publication bias.
+This is also known as file drawer bias, because less significant p-value results are left in the file drawer and never published.